kevoree-modeling/dsl/README.md

     }
 ```

-Then, to retreive the same object the query will look like:
+Then, to retrieve the same object the query will look like:

 ```
 model.findByName("SmartMeter",0,0,"prefix=ORG,name=Meter0");